What is feline hyperthyroidism?

 Avoid these

-- Stopping antithyroid medication without veterinary advice: risk of rebound
+- Stopping antithyroid medication without veterinary advice: rapid return of hyperthyroidism

 - Giving treats or table scraps if the cat is on a low-iodine prescription diet